Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Ottawa Convention, adopted in 1977, prohibits the use, stockpiling, production and transfer of anti-personnel mines.
 (Source: The Strategist)

-According to the ministers, in the current security environment, it is of utmost importance to provide the defense forces with flexibility and freedom of choice in using new weapons systems and solutions to strengthen the defense capabilities of the vulnerable eastern flank of the military alliance.
+According to the ministers, in the current security environment, it is of paramount importance to provide the defense forces with flexibility and freedom of choice in using new weapons systems and solutions to strengthen the defense capabilities of the vulnerable eastern flank of the military alliance.

 "With this decision, we are sending a clear message: our nations are ready and able to use any means necessary to protect our security needs," the statement said.